 - Create or expand your own business.

 Use BC's Career Guide for Indigenous People (PDF)

 to support your career planning journey, all the way from exploration to success on the job.
 The Guide offers information on career exploration, skills training, education and funding support, and how to connect to employers.

 of the guide with free shipping throughout B.C.

 Find your career direction, identify pathways to your goals and develop the skills and education you’ll need!

-Explore A Guide to Aboriginal Organizations and Services in British Columbia.
-It lists many Aboriginal community-based services and organizations that can work with you on education, employment, business development and other goals.
+Explore A Guide to Indigenous Organizations and Services for a list of many Indigenous community-based services and organizations that can work with you on education, employment, business development and other goals.

-In addition to the tabs below, you can also visit the Youth page for additional tools and resources.
+In addition to the tabs below, you can also visit our Youth page for additional tools and resources.

 Discover the world of careers in B.C., and learn about the pathways you can take to reach your goals.

 Education opens doors to build your career and your community.
 Use the resources offered by the Ministry of Advanced Education and Skills Training to: